 - Here, we alter the percentage of tax to be paid from 10% to 15%.

-Another reason for the Excel formula is not updating automatically if the Show Formula option is on.
-Show Formula button is used basically when you audit formulas instead of end result.
+Another reason for the Excel formula is not updating automatically if the Show Formulas option is on.
+The Show Formulas button is used basically when you audit formulas instead of end result.

 - First, go to the Formula tab in the ribbon.

 - Uncheck the Show Formulas option from the Formula Auditing group.